jaswanth3233/Villanova_IoT_2022/ANALOG_Device_Tutorials/Temperature_Humidity_Sensor_Tutorial.md

--> In the Jumper wires there are male to male, male to female and female to female.
+-> In the Jumper wires there are different variations like male to male, male to female and female to female.